thomasclaudiushuber/mvvmgen/docs/07_generate_a_viewModel_interface.md

-# Generate a ViewModel Factory
+# Generate a ViewModel Interface

 To support some unit testing scenarios, it can be necessary to generate an interface for your viewModel.
 You can do this manually, or you can use MvvmGen's `ViewModelGenerateInterface` attribute.